Joel Thomas Hynes

-Joel Thomas Hynes (born September 29, 1976) is a Canadian writer, actor and director known for his irreverent, oftentimes dark and uproarious characters and a raw, unflinching vision of modern underground Canada.
+Joel Thomas Hynes (born September 29, 1976) is a Canadian writer, actor and director known for his dark characters and vision of modern underground Canada.

 Career

-His 2017 novel We'll All Be Burnt in Our Beds Some Night won the Governor General's Award for English-language fiction and the Winterset Award and was longlisted for the Scotiabank Giller Prize.
+His 2017 novel We'll All Be Burnt in Our Beds Some Night won the Governor General's Award for English-language Fiction and the Winterset Award and was longlisted for the Scotiabank Giller Prize.

 He has released two albums - JTH Live at the LSPU Hall and 2018's Dead Man's Melody, a concept album that loosely follows the story of a doomed relationship that ends in murder and mayhem with the album's main character barricaded inside a house, unabashed, determined to go out in a hail of bullets.
 The album was produced in Toronto by Eamon McGrath.

 His debut novel Down to the Dirt won the Percy Janes First Novel Award, was shortlisted for the Atlantic Book Award and the Winterset Award, and was longlisted for the International Dublin Literary Award and the ReLit Award.
 The novel was subsequently adapted into the film Down to the Dirt, in which Hynes also played the lead role.
 The unabridged audiobook edition of Down to the Dirt narrated by Johnny Harris, Joel Thomas Hynes and Sherry White was recorded by Rattling Books in 2006.
 Down to the Dirt has been translated into numerous languages and adapted to stage.

-The follow up to Down to the Dirt was the gritty novel Right Away Monday, also available with HarperCollins Publishers.
+The follow-up to Down to the Dirt was the gritty novel Right Away Monday, also available with HarperCollins Publishers.

-Hynes is the creator, an executive producer and plays the lead role in the hit CBC comedy series Little Dog, which follows burned out boxer Tommy "Little Dog" Ross on the rocky road to redemption after he makes a reluctant return to the ring after a long, shameful hiatus.
+Hynes is the creator, an executive producer and plays the lead role in the CBC comedy series Little Dog, which follows burned out boxer Tommy "Little Dog" Ross on the rocky road to redemption after he makes a reluctant return to the ring after a long, shameful hiatus.